-The game has a virtual control pad that helps player navigate biomes, build tools and weapons.
+The game has a virtual control pad that helps the player navigate biomes and build tools and weapons.
 Sadly, Mineforge lags on mobile phones and needs a powerful processor for a smoother performance.
 However, the game has plenty of surprises in store for Minecraft lovers.

 6. Block Warfare Zombies

 One of Block Warfare Zombies’ flaws is its visuals.
 While the blocky surface and the pixilated 3D zombies will remind you of the original title, the graphics aren’t polished.
-Another drawback is that it’s not an exploration-based game, just a plain shooter – buy weapons, shoot, earn credits, purchase ammo, rinse and repeat.
-And if you run out of ammo and don’t have enough credits, just run for your life or get your friends help.
-The game’s co-op mode is fun, but the fun may not last longer as there is lack of variety in it.
+Another drawback is that it’s not an exploration-based game, just a plain shooter—buy weapons, shoot, earn credits, purchase ammo, rinse, and repeat.
+And if you run out of ammo and don’t have enough credits, just run for your life or get your friends' help.
+The game’s co-op mode is fun, but the fun may not last long as there is a lack of variety in it.

-All Screenshots, Courtesy of Their Respective Mobile Game Developers
+All Screenshots Are Courtesy of Their Respective Mobile Game Developers